Welcome, Recent Grads!

 Affinity Groups — identity-based communities where alumni can connect, celebrate those who make a difference, support students during their time on campus, and more.

-Chapters — geographically based groups that offer local Badgers a variety of social, professional, educational, and philanthropic opportunities to stay connected and make a difference where they live.
+Chapters — geographically based alumni groups that offer Badgers a variety of social, professional, educational, and philanthropic opportunities to stay connected and make a difference where they live.

 One Alumni Place (OAP) — the visitor center and event space beside Alumni Park on the shore of Lake Mendota.
 It features seating by a cozy fireplace, a collection of books and artifacts that highlight the alumni experience, a rooftop deck, and an outdoor gathering space with spectacular views of the park and the lake.